Engineering blog

 They serve as construction documents and shop drawings when the need to renovate an old structure arises.
 They also ensure that retrofits, if required, are carried out efficiently.

-• Maintenance and operations is a breeze: As-built drawings assist in maintaining and easy operation of structures, because they have a clear documented history of the building.
+• Maintenance and operations are a breeze: As-built drawings assist in maintaining and operating structures easily because they have a clear documented history of the building.

 Conclusion